Assam: After SP, magistrate held in sexual assault-murder case of minor; CM lauds CID | Law-Order

 A magistrate was arrested on Friday for ''compromising his responsibility'' in a case of sexual assault and murder of a 13-year-old girl in Darrang district of Assam, Chief Minister Himanta Biswa Sarma said.

-The victim girl who was working as a domestic help was found hanging in the house of her employer in June.
+The victim girl who was working as a domestic help was found dead in the house of her employer in June.

 Besides the main accused who is a Sashastra Seema Bal (SSB) personnel, several other government employees – the then superintendent of police, an additional SP, the officer in charge of the police station concerned and three doctors – were already arrested in the case.